Checkmarx/JS-SCP/src/authentication-password-management/other-guidelines.md

 * "_Implement monitoring to identify attacks against multiple user accounts, utilizing the same password.
 This attack pattern is used to bypass standard lockouts, when user IDs can be harvested or guessed_".
-As is characteristic of Node.js, there are packages available to allow rate limiting if a bruteforce attack pattern is detected.
+As is characteristic of Node.js, there are packages available to allow rate limiting if a brute-force attack pattern is detected.
 An example of this is the `express-brute` package for `express`.
 It allows request slowdown (after 5 failed logins), as well as setting a daily maximum login attempt number (1000).